michael-kricheldorf/flare-forecast.github.io-wiki/FLARE-Forecast-Repository-Catalog.md

 **sunp-buoy-data:** Sensor data for SUNP buoy

-**sunp-generate-graphs:** GitHub Actions for generating graphs for SUNP which contains the R script to generate the graphs
+**sunp-generate-graphs:** R script to generate the graphs with GitHub Actions for SUNP

 **sunp-graphs:** GitHub Action generated graphs for SUNP